sgmurphy/wordpress-plugins/email-templates/README.txt

 Users can now alter the font styles, size and weight to make the mails more interactive and easy to wade through the emails.

 *Note: Your kind feedback is invaluable in shaping our products to make them more user friendly and improve user experience.
-[Click here](https://wordpress.org/support/plugin/email-templates/) to share your suggestions for the beta version and use “BETA” in the topic title to clarify it.*
+[Click here](https://wordpress.org/support/plugin/email-templates/) to share your suggestions for the beta version and use “BETA” in the topic title to clarify it.
+[Download Beta](https://downloads.wordpress.org/plugin/email-templates.1.5-beta.1.zip)*

 == Installation ==